brian-e-shilo/Blockchain_Proj_Carpooling/README.md

 - Ensure that Python is installed on your system.
 - This system is a simplified demonstration and may not cover all edge cases or real-world scenarios.
+- This is just a simulation of what a car pooling system could be that runs on the CLI

 Enjoy car sharing through the power of blockchain! 🌐🚗🔐